sfiera/gbkiss.org/content/file/icon-send.rst

 Upon execution, adds 42 icon_ files to storage.
 Each takes up 1 Block_, and if there are less than 42 blocks free, it adds as many as possible and then stops.

-Some of the icons are used for other apps and games:
+Some of the icons are used for other software_:

-* SIMULA1: data files whose game/app is not installed
+* SIMULA1: data_ files whose software is not installed
 * LETTER: `Kiss Mail`_
 * MAIL: Mail_
 * DENTAKU: Calculator_